-On September 16, 2022, the Company entered into a common stock purchase agreement (the "Cantor Purchase Agreement"), dated September 16, 2022, with CF Principal Investments LLC ("CFPI") relating to an equity facility under which shares of newly issued Intuitive Machines, Inc. Class A Common Stock may be sold to CFPI by Intuitive Machines, Inc. Pursuant to the terms of the Cantor Purchase Agreement, Intuitive Machines, Inc. will have the right, but not the obligation, from time to time at its sole discretion, until the first day of the month following the 18-month period from and after the Commencement (as defined in the Cantor Purchase Agreement), to direct CFPI to purchase up to the lesser of (i) \$50.0 million of newly issued Intuitive Machines, Inc. Class A Common Stock and (ii) the Exchange Cap, by delivering written notice to CFPI prior to the commencement of trading on any trading day, subject to certain customary conditions and limitations set forth in the Cantor Purchase Agreement.
-In connection with the execution of the Cantor Purchase Agreement, the Company agreed to issue 100,000 shares (the "Commitment Shares") of Intuitive Machines, Inc. Class A Common Stock to CFPI.
-The Company entered into a registration rights agreement with CFPI, pursuant to which it agreed to register for resale, pursuant to Rule 415 under the Securities Act, the shares of Intuitive Machines, Inc. Class A Common Stock that are sold to CFPI under the equity facility and the Commitment Shares.
+On September 16, 2022, the Company entered into the Cantor Purchase Agreement with CFPI relating to an equity facility under which shares of newly issued Class A Common Stock may be sold to CFPI by Intuitive Machines, Inc. Pursuant to the terms of the Cantor Purchase Agreement, Intuitive Machines, Inc. will have the right, but not the obligation, from time to time at its sole discretion, until the first day of the month following the 18-month period from and after the Commencement (as defined in the Cantor Purchase Agreement), to direct CFPI to purchase up to the lesser of (i) \$50.0 million of newly issued shares of Class A Common Stock and (ii) the Exchange Cap, by delivering written notice to CFPI prior to the commencement of trading on any trading day, subject to certain customary conditions and limitations set forth in the Cantor Purchase Agreement.
+In connection with the execution of the Cantor Purchase Agreement, the Company agreed to issue 100,000 shares of Class A Common Stock to CFPI.
+The Company entered into a registration rights agreement with CFPI, pursuant to which it agreed to register for resale, pursuant to Rule 415 under the Securities Act, the shares of Class A Common Stock that are sold to CFPI under the equity facility and the Commitment Shares.
 During the second quarter of 2023, we recorded a recapitalization adjustment to increase other current liabilities and decrease to paid-in capital for \$1.0 million to recognize the Commitment Share liability within our condensed consolidated balance sheets which was not previously recognized in the balance sheet of IPAX prior to the closing of the Business Combination.

 In June 2023, the Company issued 95,785 Commitment Shares to CFPI.
 Under the terms of the Cantor Purchase Agreement, to the extent after the resale of the Commitment Shares by CFPI is less than \$1.0 million, the Company will pay CFPI the difference between \$1.0 million and the net proceeds of the resale of the Commitment Shares received by CFPI in cash.
-As of June 30, 2023, none of the Commitment Shares have been sold by CFPI and the Company has recorded a liability of approximately \$216 thousand, reflected in Other current liabilities in our condensed consolidated balance sheets as of June 30, 2023, representing the difference between \$1.0 million and the fair value of the Commitment Shares.
+As of September 30, 2023, none of the Commitment Shares have been sold by CFPI and the Company has recorded a liability of approximately \$650 thousand, reflected in other current liabilities in our condensed consolidated balance sheets as of September 30, 2023, representing the difference between \$1.0 million and the fair value of the Commitment Shares.

-As of June 30, 2023, no shares of Class A Common Stock have been sold to CFPI under the Cantor Purchase Agreement.
+As of September 30, 2023, no shares of Class A Common Stock have been sold to CFPI under the Cantor Purchase Agreement.